raison00/dash-icon/README.md

 # Flutter Dart Dash Icons for Android, Apple, Windows

-This is version "DeskDashDart" because my Dash plushie lives at my desk.
+I call this version "DeskDashDart" because my Dash plushie lives at my desk.
 Some Dashes do not have blue beards.
 DeskDashDart, as you can see, does.
+Originally drawn for [Flutter Interact 2019](https://www.youtube.com/watch?v=EgBMGDtHZhE).

 ![apple-icon-152x152.png](dash-dart.ico/apple-icon-152x152.png)